Uploading Music to YouTube: A Comprehensive Guide for Musicians in 2026

 Remember, even though monetization is important, it shouldn’t compromise your content quality or authenticity.
 Your music should always take center stage.

-How to Claim Official Artist Channel on YouTube
+How to Claim an Official Artist Channel on YouTube

 Here is one advanced tactic for dessert.
 If you'd like to take one step further as a music artist on YouTube, you can request the Official Artist Channel.
 This special channel gathers all your music in one place, making it easier for fans to find your songs, playlists, and other content.
 You'll know it's an Official Artist Channel when you see a little music note next to your name.